Managing the Register

-The Register Committee took note of the information provided in 8 of the change reports and asked for a further report in 2 cases.
+The Register Committee took note of the information provided in eight of the change reports and asked for a further report in two cases.

 All reports included changes in the agency’s external quality assurance activities, from initiating new activities (60%), to introducing changes to existing activities (60%) to discontinuing existing activities (40%).
 These changes illustrate that many agencies have adapted or expanded their range of external quality assurance activities.